 Document-level security is disabled by default, so the first step in using document-level security is to enable the feature by modifying the solrconfig.xml.secure file.
-Remember to replace the solrconfig.xml with this file, as described in Enabling Solr as a Client for the Sentry Service Using the Command Line.
+Remember to copy this file to solrconfig.xml, as described in Enabling Solr as a Client for the Sentry Service Using the Command Line.